 Elderberry is deemed GRAS and therapeutic so it may be a help to the Immunocompromised

-Note: In none of these studies was there mention of toxicity when used properly.
+Note: In none of the above studies was there mention of toxicity when used properly.
 It is GRAS (generally recognized as safe).
-In this brief CDC article from 1983 it was reported that “8 persons most ill reported nausea, vomiting, abdominal cramps, and weakness.”
-They also commented that, “while elderberries may be safe to consume, particularly if cooked.. (uncooked berries may produce nausea).”
+In this brief CDC article, it was reported that “while elderberries may be safe to consume, particularly if cooked, uncooked berries may produce nausea.”

 *** Quick side note on dosing, especially if immunocompromised— elderberry, like anything that initiates an immune response, is promoting inflammation in the body.
 Usually this inflammation is nature’s process for bringing the heat on pathogens and clearing them.